MMB Hero Demo¶

 Implement features with Gemini CLI¶

-This guide demonstrates how Gemini CLI accelerate feature development within the SDLC.
-Using Model Context Protocol (MCP) servers, it brings requirements from external systems(eg. JIRA, Confluence) into Gemini chat for efficient planning, review, and implementation.
-The workflow covers setup, code generation (adding rating to a menu service), and automatic JIRA updates.
+This guide demonstrates how Gemini CLI accelerates feature development within the Software Development Lifecycle (SDLC).
+By leveraging context files and natural language prompts, Gemini CLI seamlessly integrates feature requirements into the development environment, facilitating efficient planning, review, and implementation.
+The workflow covers initial setup, autonomous code generation (specifically, adding a rating feature to a menu service).

 -